mikelcop/simpleweatherapp/README.md

 cd client

-yarn install
+yarn install or npm install

-yarn build
+yarn build or npm run build (optional)

-yarn start
+yarn start or npm start

 then open to browser